-Stock awards granted during fiscal year 2019 were vested upon issuance.
-Restricted stock awards granted during fiscal year 2018 and 2017 were subject to a one-year vesting period.
+Stock awards granted during fiscal years 2020 and 2019 were vested upon issuance.
+Restricted stock awards granted during fiscal year 2018 were subject to a one-year vesting period.

 Certain members of the Board of Directors have elected to defer receiving their annual stock awards and related quarterly dividends until they attain a certain age or cease to provide services as the Company's Board members.
-Annual deferred restricted stock units granted during fiscal year 2019 vested upon issuance.
-Annual deferred restricted stock units granted during fiscal years 2018 and 2017 are subject to a one-year vesting period.
+Annual deferred restricted stock units granted during fiscal years 2020 and 2019 vested upon issuance.
+Annual deferred restricted stock units granted during fiscal year 2018 were subject to a one-year vesting period.